-Also, if you have a mileage log on Google Timeline, but you’re not able to transform the data from there into the form of a sufficient mileage log, our outsource experts are more than happy to help you with it.
+Also, if you have a mileage log on Google Timeline, but you’re not able to transform the data from there into the form of a sufficient mileage log, MileageWise is here to help you throughout the entire process.

 The Benefits of a Digital Mileage Log

 Using either our Google Sheets template or our Excel mileage log template file as a log for your mileage report is certainly a step up from using a cumbersome paper-based log, but above all else, we recommend that you use our mileage tracker app.

 We offer a tonne of features including the following: